 What if I need my letterhead in a different size?

 You can easily resize any template in Venngage.
-Click on Settings in the top menu (the gear icon).
+Click on Page Size in the top menu (the gear icon).

 Make a letterhead template in 5 minutes